s-ccs/LSLAutoBIDS/docs/usage.md

 ### **Step 3: Data Organization**

-The package requires the recorded XDF data to be organized in a specific directory structure which is semi-compliant with the BIDS (Brain Imaging Data Structure) format.
+The package requires the recorded XDF data to be organized in a specific directory structure following the BIDS (Brain Imaging Data Structure) naming convention.
+This is the default output of the popular [labrecorder](https://github.com/labstreaminglayer/App-LabRecorder).
 The BIDS format is a standard for organizing and describing neuroimaging data, making it easier to share and analyze.

 - The `projects` root location is the root directory where all the eeg raw recordings (say `.xdf` files) are stored e.g. `projects/sub-A/ses-001/eeg/sub-A_ses-001_task-foo.xdf`.